 Documents are natural.
 Documents represent data in the same way that applications do.
-Unlike the tabular rows and columns of a relational database, data can be structured with arrays and subdocuments – in the same way applications represent data, as lists and members / instance variables respectively.
-This makes it much simpler and faster for developers to model how data in the application will map to data stored in the database.
+Unlike the tabular rows and columns of a relational database like MySQL, data can be structured within arrays and subdocuments – in the same way applications represent data, as lists and members / instance variables respectively.

 Documents are flexible.
 Each document can store data with different attributes from other documents.
-As an example, consider a product catalog where a document storing details for an item of mens’ clothing will store different attributes from a document storing details of a tablet.
+As an example, consider a product catalog where a document storing details for an item of mens’ clothing will store different attributes from a document storing details of a television.
 This is a property commonly called “polymorphism”.
 With JSON documents, we can add new attributes when we need to, without having to alter a centralized database schema.
-At worst, this causes downtime, at best, significant performance overhead in a relational database.
-The flexibility documents bring allows the developer to much more easily handle the semi and unstructured data generated by modern mobile, web, and IoT applications.
+Changing schema causes downtime or significant performance overhead in a relational database like MySQL.

 Documents make applications fast.
 With data for an entity stored in a single document, rather than spread across multiple relational tables, the database only needs to read and write to a single place.
 Having all the data for an object in one place also makes it easier for developers to understand and optimize query performance.

-It’s for these reasons that MySQL, and other relational databases, have added support for JSON.
+For the reasons discussed above, MySQL and other relational databases have added support for JSON.
 However, simply adding a JSON data type does not bring the developer productivity benefits of a document database to MySQL.
 Why?
 Because MySQL’s approach can detract from developer productivity, rather than improve it.
 Consider the following:

-Proprietary Extensions: Querying and manipulating the contents of a JSON document requires the use of separate MySQL-specific SQL functions to access values, which will not be familiar to most developers.
+Proprietary Extensions to SQL: Querying and manipulating the contents of a JSON document requires the use of separate MySQL-specific SQL functions to access values, which will not be familiar to most developers.
 In addition, they are not supported or recognized by 3rd party SQL tools, such as BI platforms, data warehouse connectors, ETL and ESB pipelines, and more.

 Legacy Relational Overhead: Even with JSON support, MySQL users are still tied to multiple layers of SQL/relational functionality to interact with JSON data – low level JDBC/ODBC drivers and Object Relational Mappers (ORMs).
-To experienced MySQL developers, these layers maybe familiar, but to many other developers who want to interact with documents and data through APIs that are natural and idiomatic to their programming language, these layers impose high learning overhead.
+These layers impose high learning overhead.
 ORMs are also generally recognized as hard to optimize for performance and query efficiency – even for experienced relational developers.
 In addition, query optimization statistics for JSON data are more limited than those maintained for regular relational data types.

 No Data Governance: MySQL offers no native mechanism to validate the schema of JSON inserted or updated in the database, so developers need to add either application or database-side functionality to apply governance controls against the data.